DurthVadr/KafkaFL/README.md

 - **Accuracy Evaluation**: Clients evaluate model performance on test data after training.
 - **Comprehensive Logging**: Includes a custom logging system with colored output and file logging.
 - **Resource Optimization**: Includes options to reduce memory usage and optimize performance.
+- **Visualization**: Automatically generates and saves plots of important metrics like accuracy, loss, and aggregation statistics in the 'plots' folder.

 ## Requirements